tibbe/haskell-style-guide/haskell-style.md

 naming.
 When something isn't covered by this guide you should stay consistent with the code in the other modules.

+Every major open-source project has its own style guide: a set of conventions (sometimes arbitrary) about how to write code for that project.
+It is much easier to understand a large codebase when all the code in it is in a consistent style.

+This project holds the style guidelines I use for my code.
+If you are modifying a project that was created by me, you may be pointed to this style guide.

 Formatting
 ----------